Link Search Menu Expand Document

 NOTE: The segment for WAN interfaces cannot be changed.

-• By default, each LAN IP acts as a DHCP Server when the appliance is in (the default) Router mode.
+• By default, the LAN IP does not act as a DHCP Server.
+Based on your configuration, you can set the interface to act as a DHCP relay server when the appliance is in Router mode.

 • The global defaults are set in Configuration > Networking > DHCP Server Defaults and pre-populate this page.
-The other choices are No DHCP and having the appliance act as a DHCP/BOOTP Relay.
+The other choices are No DHCP/No RA and having the appliance act as a DHCP/BOOTP Relay.

 • Enter the LAN interface from the drop-down.
 Click +IP to add a specific IP address.